joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5702551/2024/08/15/denver-broncos-alternate-broadcast-aqib-talib-chris-harris/

 **How Did Mpox Become a Global Emergency?
 What’s Next?**\
 `The virus is evolving, and the newest version spreads more often through heterosexual populations.
-But the vaccines should still work.`\
+Sweden reported the first case outside Africa.`\
 https://nytimes.com/2024/08/15/health/mpox-emergency-vaccines-treatments.html

 **Alan Gustafson reflects on milestone as NASCAR crew chief**\